[Linux] I want to delete all files on the server at once using the find command!

 2. Check the files to be deleted

-You will be asked "Do you want to run ls?", so if you type "y", the files to be deleted will be displayed.
+When asked "Do you want to run ls?", type "y" and it will display the files to be deleted.

 [root@localhost ~]# find /var/log/test_log -type f ! -newermt 'Dec 5 2024' | xargs -p ls ls /var/log/test_log/file_2 /var/log/test_log/file_3 /var/log/test_log/file_4 /var/log/test_log/file_1?...y /var/log/test_log/file_1 /var/log/test_log/file_2 /var/log/test_log/file_3 /var/log/test_log/file_4